Ellis Clark Trains O Gauge Wickham Trolley & Trailer

 7 liveries

-Able to carry a crew of eight including the driver, and also tow a couple of small wagons, these trolleys became a very useful addition to many railways, being cheaper to run than most other permanent way vehicles.
-A useful feature of these trolleys was the ability to be manually lifted and turned on the track by means of a small portable turntable which they carried with them.
-They were often found in small sheds next to the track or parked up in sidings.
+Able to carry a crew of eight (including the driver) as well as to tow a couple of small wagons, the trolleys were rugged, versatile and cheaper to run than most other Permanent Way vehicles.
+A useful feature was their ability to be manually lifted and turned on the track by means of a small portable turntable that they carried with them.
+They were often housed in small sheds next to the track or parked up in sidings.

-Many trolleys were in time altered and changed, some even being converted to fully enclosed, or fitted out with plant support tools such as generators.
+Many trolleys were modified as time went on, with some fully enclosed or fitted out with plant support tools such as generators.

-Able to carry a crew of eight including the driver, and also tow a couple of small wagons, these trolleys became a very useful addition to many railways, being cheaper to run than most other permanent way vehicles.
-A useful feature of these trolleys was the ability to be manually lifted and turned on the track by means of a small portable turntable which they carried with them.
-They were often found in small sheds next to the track or parked up in sidings.
+Able to carry a crew of eight (including the driver) as well as to tow a couple of small wagons, the trolleys were rugged, versatile and cheaper to run than most other Permanent Way vehicles.
+A useful feature was their ability to be manually lifted and turned on the track by means of a small portable turntable that they carried with them.
+They were often housed in small sheds next to the track or parked up in sidings.

-Many trolleys were in time altered and changed, some even being converted to fully enclosed, or fitted out with plant support tools such as generators.
+Many trolleys were modified as time went on, with some fully enclosed or fitted out with plant support tools such as generators.

 Hear what the experts say...